DIGI2-FEUP/dinasore/README.md

 ##### Opc-Ua/Self-description file integration

-If you want to virtualize any fb using opc-ua you need to add the "SelfDiscription" tag to the function block xml.
+If you want to virtualize any fb using opc-ua you need to add the "SelfDescription" tag to the function block xml.
 This tag has as attributes the "FBType" witch could be a DEVICE.SENSOR, DEVICE.ACTUATOR, DEVICE.EQUIPMENT or a SERVICE.
 The other attribute that you need to specify is the unique ID of that function block.